santanaruben/remittance/README.md

 Install [ganache](https://github.com/trufflesuite/ganache) running on 127.0.0.1:7545
 or [geth](https://geth.ethereum.org/) to have blockchain access.

-Clone or download the repo and use npm to install the required dependencies (jquery, truffle-contract, web3, webpack, webpack-cli, webpack-dev-server, copy-webpack-plugin).
+Clone or download the repo and use npm to install the required dependencies (jquery, truffle, truffle-contract, web3, webpack, webpack-cli, webpack-dev-server, copy-webpack-plugin).

 ```bash
 npm install